gkiril/benchie/README.md

 19 <TAB> She <TAB> began <TAB> her film career
 ```
 This means that this particular OIE triple will be evaluated w.r.t. the sentence with `sent_id=19` in the golden annotations file.

+### License

+The software framework is licensed according to the license for academic or non-profit organization noncommercial research use only.
+Details are provided in the [license file](https://github.com/gkiril/benchie/blob/main/LICENSE.txt) and in the header of each file.
+The data is under the non-restrictive MIT license (following [CaRB](https://github.com/dair-iitd/CaRB)).

 ### Citing
 If you use BenchIE for your research, please cite the following paper: